 The Daily Auburn

-On Tuesday, he paid a special visit to Auburn Middle School to have a Face2Face meeting with students in the sixth, seventh and eighth grades to discuss the dangers of drug and alcohol abuse.
+On Wednesday he paid a very special visit to Bay Path Regional Vocational Technical High School to have a Face2Face meeting with over 500 students in the 9th and 10th grades to discuss the dangers of drug and alcohol abuse.

 The Face2Face program is an ongoing part of the Sheriff’s Substance Abuse Prevention and Education Initiative for Worcester County Schools.
-The Sheriff’s Face2Face system uses cutting edge technology and special computer software to simulate the shocking effects substance abuse can have on a person’s appearance over time, students at Auburn Middle School were able to see firsthand the potential devastating impact drug use can have on their very own classmates.
+The Sheriff’s Face2Face system uses cutting edge technology and special computer software to simulate the shocking effects substance abuse can have on a person’s appearance over time.
+Students at Bay Path Regional High School were able to see firsthand the potential devastating impact drug use can have on their very own classmates.

 The Face2Face Program was donated by individuals and businesses who are dedicated to the County’s youth.

-In the past few months Sheriff Evangelidis has personally presented Face2Face to Middle and High School students in Worcester, Leominster, Clinton, Leicester, Spencer, Grafton, Southbridge and Sutton.
+In the past few months Sheriff Evangelidis has personally presented Face2Face to middle and high School students in Worcester, Auburn, Leominster, Clinton, Leicester, Spencer, Southbridge, Millbury, Gardner, Grafton, Charlton, Oxford, Athol, North Brookfield, Holden, Paxton, Northbridge and Sutton.

 “Face2Face is an effective and innovative drug prevention program designed to make students think twice before making that bad choice to begin drug and alcohol use,” Evangelidis said.